 Tejaswini has worked on ‘Nabikei’, a film on Uranium mining in USA

-Sashi, the treasurer is a dynamic, committed and astute leader with a track record of senior management experience.
+Sashi, the president is a dynamic, committed and astute leader with a track record of senior management experience.

 He was the founder general secretary of PDSU.